Commodity Production Costs Report

 Diethyl Sulfate Production

-This report analyses the economics of a Diethyl Sulfate production process from ethanol and chlorosulfonic acid in the United States.
-In this process, ethanol and chlorosulfonic acid are reacted at sub-zero temperatures, producing ethylsulfuric acid.
-This acid is then distilled under vacuum with anhydrous sodium sulfate, yielding diethyl sulfate.
+This report presents the economics of Diethyl Sulfate production from rectified spirit and chlorosulfonic acid.
+The process examined is a typical process.
+In this process, absolute alcohol and chlorosulfonic acid are charged to a reactor at sub-zero temperatures, producing ethylsulfuric acid, which is then distilled under vacuum with anhydrous sodium sulfate, yielding Diethyl Sulfate.

 The report provides a comprehensive study of Diethyl Sulfate production and related Diethyl Sulfate production cost, covering three key aspects: a complete description of the Diethyl Sulfate production process examined; an in-depth analysis of the related Diethyl Sulfate plant capital cost (Capex); and an evaluation of the respective Diethyl Sulfate plant operating costs (Opex).